 “Why does she always get to stay out much later than me?”

-9. If there is a prank, everyone automatically thinks you are always the mastermind
+9. If there is a prank, everyone automatically thinks the eldest child is always the mastermind

 Well, most times, they think correctly, but still!

 10. You are expected to meet with all your parents’ friends and acquaintances

 Whenever someone visits your home, you are the one having to sit with “uncle”.
 Whenever a parent visits someone else, you’re the one accompanying them.
 All this because you’re the representative aulaad.

 11. As the eldest child you’re the first to graduate, first to get to drive their own car and also first to do the crazier things

 All your crazy antics and activities make you the envy of your siblings who can’t wait to grow old enough to get to stay out late with their friends to do all those crazy things.